ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 {: troubleshoot}
 {: support}

-You can't delete a block storage volume by name or ID.
+You can't delete a Block Storage volume by name or ID.
 {: tsSymptoms}

 The volume name and ID are not accepted.